 Steiner Firewise volunteers are available to advise you during your project,

-Step 5 - Tell the HOA you're done: Complete architecture committee inspection of your work
+Step 7 - Tell the SRMA HOA Architectural Committee you're done: Complete architecture committee inspection of your work.

 Lake Travis Fire Rescue Fuel Reduction and Shaded Fuel Break Overview (3 mins)